mautic/user-documentation/docs/configuration/settings.rst

 * **Unsubscribed and resubscribed confirmation message** - If a Contact unsubscribes or resubscribes, this message displays on the page after the respective action.
 Don’t edit the ``|EMAIL|`` or the ``|URL|`` token in the ``<a href>`` tag.

-* **Show Contact preference settings** - Select **Yes** to direct the unsubscribe link to your configured preference center.
+* **Show Contact preference settings** - Select **Yes** to direct the unsubscribe link to your configured Preference enter.
 If you haven’t created a Preference Center, Mautic creates a default page based on the next 5 settings.
 The created page uses the default Theme for styling.

 * **Show Contact Segment preferences** - Select **Yes** to allow a Contact to change which Segments they’re part of on the Preference Center page.
 Segments won’t display on the Preference Center page if they aren’t published and public.